ameenmaali/urldedupe/README.md

 For all the bug bounty hunters, I recommend chaining with tools such as `waybackurls` or `gau` to get back only unique URLs as those sources are prone to have many similar/duplicated URLs:

 `cat waybackurls | urldedupe > deduped_urls.txt`

+For max thoroughness (usually not necessary), you can use an RFC complaint regex for URL parsing, but it is significantly slower for large data sets:

+`cat urls.txt | urldedupe -r > deduped_urls_regex.txt`